 |Test Duration||180 minutes|

-There is no age limit for the Candidate appearing for JEST.
-The Eligibility Criteria for different Integrated Program varies from one institute to the other.
+There is no age limit for the candidates appearing for JEST.
+The eligibility criteria for different Integrated Program varies from one institute to the other.

 The eligibility criteria for academic qualification for the candidates are listed below: